NALStudio/CMM/README.md

 ## Syntax Prototype
 ```
-using "std"; // Import all "std" namespaces from builtins and subdirectories.
+using std; // Import all "std" namespaces from builtins and subdirectories.

 private function main() // Main cannot be set as public.
 Global public methods can be called directly.
+Function returns are written like "function<int>"
 {
 	int nice = 69; // The integer type determines what type the 69 will be
 	int pp = 420;